-Film Streams is a 501(c)3 nonprofit organization dedicated to enhancing the cultural environment of the Omaha-Council Bluffs area through the presentation and discussion of film as an art form.
-In July 2007, we opened the Ruth Sokolof Theater, our two-screen cinema located within the Saddle Creek Records complex in North Downtown Omaha.
+Film Streams is a 501(c)3 nonprofit arts organization dedicated to enhancing the cultural environment of the Omaha-Council Bluffs area through the presentation and discussion of film as an art form.

 Open seven days a week, our two cinemas host a variety of programs within five principal areas:

-American independents, documentaries, and foreign films making their theatrical premieres in Omaha and the surrounding region.
+New American independents, documentaries, and international films making their theatrical premieres in Omaha and the surrounding region.

-Classic films, themed series, director retrospectives, and revivals celebrating the history and cultural spectrum of the art of film.
-Whenever possible, we feature the highest quality 35mm prints and DCP restorations.
+Themed series, director retrospectives, and revivals celebrating the history and cultural spectrum of film as art, presented with the highest quality 35mm prints and DCP restorations available.Now Showing

 Screenings in partnership with other nonprofit organizations, using film as a catalyst for important conversations about our community and the world around us.